tideflow-io/tideflow-docs/docs/services-agent.md

 processes.

-This means, even if you are running Tideflow in a cloud server, you can run commands as part of your workflow tasks in your office or home computers.
+This means, even if you are running Tideflow in a cloud server, you can run commands as part of your workflow actions in your office or home computers.

-Tideflow's agent can take data from processes tasks connected to it, and will report its results to the next tasks.
+Tideflow's agent can take data from processes actions connected to it, and will report its results to the next actions.

 _Note it does requires to have NodeJS installed in the machine intended to execute the agent_